 I'm being hard on us, of course.
 Pho is one of those recipes that sounds very simple, but if you don't know what you are doing, especially when it comes to picking out ingredients, you're not going to get the results you want.
 And it was only our first time.
 It was a lot of work and not the cheapest recipe to make (in part because it produces A LOT of broth) so I don't know how soon we will get to it again.
 Rest assured you will hear all about it when we do.

-and I finally got to use it when I realized we
+We've had this bag of condiments for years and I finally got to use it when I realized we had no soy sauce for dumplings.
+Boom. |

 While I keep on adding recipes to our repertoire, I hope to keep adding on to my skill set.
 As I mentioned, knife skills top the list on things-I-suck-at-that-I-wish-I-didn't.
 It doesn't end there, though.
 It's going to be a long winter and there's no better place to be than your kitchen during the doldrums of February and March.